ashishmgupta/blog/site/O365SecurityImplementation/docs/DisableBasicAuth.md

 It's possible to send the creds over basic auth over HTTP in which case It may be captured by an attacker and decoded back to original plain text credentials.<br>

-We create an authentication policy which has by default basic auth disabled for all protocols. <br>
+We create an authentication policy that has by default basic auth disabled for all protocols. <br>
-And the set the default authentication policy for the whole organization the newly created authentication policy
+And then set the default authentication policy for the whole organization the newly created authentication policy

 ```powershell
 New-AuthenticationPolicy -Name "Block Legacy Auth for all protocols"
 ```
-By defualt, the basic auth is disabled for all protocols. <br>
+By default, the basic auth is disabled for all protocols. <br>
 <img src="../../../images/o365security/disable-basic-auth-5-all-protocols.png"></img>

 Setting the newly created policy with basic auth disabled as the default policy for the organization/tenant. <br>